 |Most of the bottlings at Bruichladdich|

 My first stop was at Bruichladdich, starting with the Bruichladdich Black Art 6.1, a 1990 Bruichladdich in different oak cask.
 A very good aged expression from Bruichladdich, intense, oaky, spicy, slightly smoky and malty, with nice soft fruity flavours, some spice and a light peat smoke.
-Only a light winey influence and more intense and pleasant that the previous one.
+Only a light winey influence with the whisky more intense and pleasant that the previous one.
 The Port Charlotte 2011 Islay Barley was very peaty, intense, tarry, slightly sooty and salty, with light winey flavours and a lingering peat smoke.
 Very good!
-The Port Charlotte 10 YO was on the other less intense, rounder and more winey.
+The Port Charlotte 10 YO was on the other hand less intense, rounder and more winey.
 Rather different from the Islay Barley.
 The Port Charlotte MRC (Mouton Rotschild Cask) 2010 is a new Port Charlotte that is currently being bottled.
 We have the same intensity and peat delivery as the Islay Barley, but the whisky is slightly drier, and with more a sweet wine influence.
 Moving to heavier peated whiskies, I could try the new Octomore 9.1 and 9.3.
 Both are heavily peated whiskies, moderately tarry and dry, with light winey influence and a good oakiness.
 Difficult to say which one is better, but both were very good.
 I just wished there was an non-wine influenced peated expression of Bruichladdich.
 The winey influence is good, but I still like to get some pure ones.